 Gastroesophageal reflux disease alone is not usually enough to qualify for benefits.
 However, it is often the result of obesity, diabetes, hiatal hernia, scleroderma, or even scar tissue.
 If your combined symptoms from multiple medical conditions (including GERD) cause serious complications, then it may be considered disabling.

-If you are able to demonstrate significant limitations in your activities of daily living (ADLs), then you may be able to establish a restricted RFC and receive a medical-vocational allowance from the insurance company or the SSA.
+If you can demonstrate significant limitations in your activities of daily living (ADLs), then you may be able to establish a restricted RFC and receive a medical-vocational allowance from the insurance company or the SSA.

 As you can see, your physician’s input on an APS or RFC can make or break your claim.
-Make sure your doctor is “on board” with your claim and will finalize and submit his or her forms quickly.
+Ensure your doctor is “on board” with your claim and will finalize and submit his or her forms quickly.